 “And be not drunk with wine, wherein is excess; but be filled with the Spirit.”

-I think it’s important to view this scripture in total context.
-Listen to Ephesians 5:17-18:
+It’s important to view this scripture in total context.
+Ephesians 5:17-18 says:

 “Wherefore be ye not unwise, but understanding what the will of the Lord is.”